DreamersofDay/guides/best-practices/ember/README.md

 ### Templates
 Templates not backed by a component should always contain the root element with the main class named after the template.
 For components, add the main class to the `classNameBindings` property.
-The class should be the same as the component name, minus the `as-` prefix.

 ---